-- 01.0 Define the early childhood education profession. - 02.0 Identify rules and regulations governing child care. - 03.0 Plan a safe, clean, and healthy learning environment. - 04.0 Plan food service and nutrition education. - 05.0 Identify and describe the procedures for reporting child abuse and neglect in accordance with state regulations. - 06.0 Identify principles of typical and atypical development (birth through age eight). - 07.0 Identify various observation and recording methods. - 08.0 Recognize appropriate methods of guidance. - 09.0 Identify how nutrition, environment, heredity, and health status influence the development of the child. - 10.0 Demonstrate appropriate use of technology for the child care profession. - 11.0 Define and demonstrate professionalism. - 12.0 Demonstrate observation and recording methods. - 13.0 Discuss the history of school-age child care and the development and diversity of school-age children. - 14.0 Describe developmentally appropriate guidance and activities for infants and toddlers. - 15.0 Identify and demonstrate how schedules, spaces, and experiences create environments that promote children's total growth and development. - 16.0 Identify the characteristics of an environment that is conducive to language use and acquisition. - 17.0 Identify developmentally appropriate practices for programs serving children from birth through age eight. - 18.0 Display professional relationship skills. - 19.0 Analyze recent trends/developments in brain research. - 20.0 Identify communication skills related to child care. - 21.0 Create, implement and evaluate lesson plans. - 22.0 Plan and implement developmentally appropriate guidance and activities for infants and toddlers. - 23.0 Plan, implement and evaluate developmentally appropriate physical development activities for preschool children. - 24.0 Plan, implement and evaluate cognitive development and general knowledge activities for preschool children. - 25.0 Plan, implement and evaluate creative expression through the arts with developmentally appropriate activities for preschool children. - 26.0 Guide the social and emotional development of preschool children. - 27.0 Identify developmentally appropriate care giving environments for students with special needs. - 28.0 Implement food service and nutrition education. - 29.0 Plan, establish, and implement a developmentally appropriate emergent literacy program. - 30.0 Develop intercommunication with family and child-care personnel. - 31.0 Demonstrate the ability to motivate children. - 32.0 Obtain certifications in Pediatric/Adult First Aid and CPR AED Training. - 33.0 Apply knowledge of program elements needed to create a developmentally appropriate curriculum. - 34.0 Create an environment that is conducive to language use and acquisition. - 35.0 Demonstrate the ability to interact professionally with families and staff. - 36.0 Demonstrate mentoring skills for workplace collaboration.
+- 01.0 Define the early childhood education profession. - 02.0 Identify rules and regulations governing childcare. - 03.0 Plan a safe, clean, and healthy learning environment. - 04.0 Plan food service and nutrition education. - 05.0 Identify and describe the procedures for reporting child abuse and neglect in accordance with state regulations. - 06.0 Identify principles of typical and atypical development (birth through age eight). - 07.0 Identify various observation and recording methods. - 08.0 Recognize appropriate methods of guidance. - 09.0 Identify how nutrition, environment, heredity, and health status influence the development of the child. - 10.0 Demonstrate appropriate use of current technology utilized by childcare professionals. - 11.0 Define and demonstrate the components of an effective lesson plan. - 12.0 Define and demonstrate professionalism. - 13.0 Demonstrate observation and recording methods. - 14.0 Discuss the history of school-age childcare and the development and diversity of school-age children. - 15.0 Describe developmentally appropriate guidance and activities for infants and toddlers. - 16.0 Identify and demonstrate how schedules, spaces, and experiences create environments that promote children's total growth and development. - 17.0 Identify the characteristics of an environment that is conducive to language use and acquisition. - 18.0 Identify developmentally appropriate practices for programs serving children from birth through age eight. - 19.0 Display professional relationship skills. - 20.0 Analyze recent trends/developments in brain research. - 21.0 Identify communication skills related to childcare. - 22.0 Create, implement and evaluate lesson plans. - 23.0 Plan and implement developmentally appropriate guidance and activities for infants and toddlers. - 24.0 Plan, implement and evaluate developmentally appropriate physical development activities for preschool children. - 25.0 Plan, implement and evaluate cognitive development and general knowledge activities for preschool children. - 26.0 Plan, implement and evaluate creative expression through the arts with developmentally appropriate activities for preschool children. - 27.0 Guide the social and emotional development of preschool children. - 28.0 Identify developmentally appropriate care giving environments for students with special needs. - 29.0 Implement food service and nutrition education. - 30.0 Plan, establish, and implement a developmentally appropriate emergent literacy program. - 31.0 Develop intercommunication with family and child-care personnel. - 32.0 Demonstrate the ability to motivate children. - 33.0 Demonstrate compliance of rules and regulations governing childcare. - 34.0 Obtain certifications in Pediatric/Adult First Aid and CPR AED Training. - 35.0 Apply knowledge of program elements needed to create a developmentally appropriate curriculum. - 36.0 Create an environment that is conducive to language use and acquisition.

-- 37.0 Demonstrate the ability to maintain a commitment to professionalism. - 38.0 Compile a Professional Portfolio using state and/or national criteria. - 39.0 Plan and implement preschool classroom management techniques. - 40.0 Demonstrate employability skills. - 41.0 Create, analyze and interpret a child study. - 42.0 Demonstrate activities that are anti-bias, non-violent and from a multi-cultural perspective.
+- 37.0 Demonstrate the ability to interact professionally with families and staff. - 38.0 Demonstrate the ability to maintain a commitment to professionalism. - 39.0 Compile a Professional Portfolio using state and/or national criteria. - 40.0 Plan and implement preschool classroom management techniques. - 41.0 Demonstrate employability skills. - 42.0 Create, analyze and interpret a child study. - 43.0 Demonstrate activities that are anti-bias, non-violent and from a multi-cultural perspective.

-This course includes the following content: child care rules and regulations, safe learning environments, stages of child development, developmentally appropriate practices, and communication skills, principles of child nutrition and technology use; as well as competencies from the DCF 40-hour Introductory Child Care Training coursework.
+This course includes the following content: childcare rules and regulations, safe learning environments, stages of child development, developmentally appropriate practices, and communication skills, principles of child nutrition and technology use; as well as competencies from the DCF 40-hour Introductory Childcare Training coursework.